5 Disturbing Unsolved Mysteries In West Virginia That Will Leave You Baffled

 4. The murder of LaRoy Earl Gorman

-Gorman, a 62-year-old businessman, was shot execution style while he got in his car at the Steak & Ale restaurant in Charleston, according to media reports.
+Gorman, a 62-year-old businessman, was shot execution style while he got in his car at the Steak & Ale restaurant in Charleston, say the media reports.
 Police believed a car had been waiting there for him for more than an hour.
+When he came out of the restaurant he and the person in the car argued and then he was shot.
 Four witnesses reportedly spoke with police but police believed there were others who declined to come forward, according to WestVirginianews.blogspot.com.

 5. The death of Danny Casolaro

 These were just some of the Mountain State’s unsolved mysteries.
+Unfortunately even in the calmest, quietest communities or the safest of spaces, horrible and unexplained things can happen.
+Like any state, West Virginia has its share of hidden horrors.
 Did I miss any?
-Let me know in the comments.
+Let me know in the comments below.

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.

 What are some creepy haunted sites in West Virginia?

 These are just a few of the bizarre and disturbing happenings around the state.
 You might find more at these haunted spots.